bcmpinc/dagdb/README.md

 Requirements for I/O are:

  - Database queries will be read only operations.
  - Database updates will not be failure safe.
 Hence power failure during an update causes the database to be corrupted.
+(This might be changed in the future.)

 Operational requirements: